Eksevis/Kingdom-of-Ehb-Modding-Community-Repo./Weapon Assets/Models/Polearms/Source Files/Eksevis/readme.md

-The RAW / PSD files are not provided as they all use no custom textures.
+The RAW / PSD files are not provided as every model herein use no custom textures.